semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-deployment.md

 ### 4.7.1 The Stable Deployment Pipeline

-The stable deployment pipeline is the last one in the workflow.
-The pipeline does not introduce anything new.
-Again, we use `apply.sh` script to start a rolling update and `kubectl delete` to clean the canary deployment.
+The stable pipeline completes the deployment cycle.
+This pipeline does not introduce anything new; again, we use `apply.sh` script to start a rolling update and `kubectl delete` to clean the canary deployment.

-Open the Workflow Builder once again and open the canary pipeline.
-Create a new pipeline branching out from it and name it “Deploy Stable (DigitalOcean)”.
+Create a new pipeline (using the **Add promotion** button) branching out from the canary and name it “Deploy Stable (DigitalOcean)”.

 ![Stable promotion](./figures/05-sem-stable-promotion.png)